faizallmaullana/lsp-kasir/docs/items_api.md

 3. Soft delete is implemented - items are not physically removed
 4. UUIDs are automatically generated for new items
 5. Pagination limits are enforced (max 100 items per page)

+## Notes
+- When you send `image_base64`, the server writes a file to `storages/images` and sets `image_url` to the generated filename.
+Use the Images API to download by ID or serve statically from that folder if exposed.
+- If you prefer to manage hosting yourself, set `image_url` to your own public link and omit `image_base64`.

 ## Example Usage